BeamMW/beam-docs/source/rtd_pages/laser.rst

 You can delete channel only after the channel gets the "closed" status and passes > 1440

-.. note::Channels with the “Waiting” and “OpenFailed” status can be deleted immediately
+.. note:: Channels with the “Waiting” and “OpenFailed” status can be deleted immediately